luisMan97/HackerNews-iOS/README.md

 ```

 #### Third Party Libraries
-The project does not use third party libraries, don't worry :)
+The project does not use third party libraries.
+Don't cocoapods, don't cartage, don't worry :)